-Decoding words is a process every reader must master in order to achieve fluency.
-It’s one of those skills which leads to memorization of sight words, but never fully abandons a reader because no matter how much you read, you will always come across a word you don’t know.
-This may involve breaking a word down into phonemes (the smallest sounds), combining syllables, and/or matching words with pictures to help with sounds.
-To help equip students with the skill of decoding words, parents and teachers can employ some (or all) of the following strategies!
+Decoding words is a process that every reader must master to achieve fluency.
+It’s a skill that leads to memorization of sight words—but it never fully abandons a reader because no matter how much you read, you will always come across a word you don’t know.
+This may involve breaking a word down into phonemes (the smallest sounds), combining syllables, and/or matching words with pictures to help with uttering the correct sounds.
+To set your students up for success by equipping them with the skill of decoding words, try employing some (or all) of the following activities!

 While this may not seem like the most creative or unique method, sometimes simple is best.
-Simply write the letters on an index card, then place a picture of an object on that same card.
-For example, the sound "f” may be paired with a picture of a fish.
-You can even theme these cards to your children’s interests to help them build connections more quickly, and be sure to ask them about the letter names to practice their letter recognition (graphemes).
+Simply write each letter of the alphabet on an index card and then place a picture of an object on that same card.
+For example, the letter “f” may be paired with a picture of a fish.
+You can even pair these cards with your children’s interests to help them build connections more quickly.
+Be sure to ask them about the letter names to practice their letter recognition (graphemes).

-Labeling commonplace objects in your home with their starting sound ("couch"), your children will be able to see their world literally spelled out around them can help build a kinesthetic connection between reading and their world, as well.
+Labeling commonplace objects in your classroom with their names(the word “table” on a table, for example) will help your children see their world literally spelled out around them.
+For extra engagement, enlist your kids’ help in creating and placing labels.
 You can also use letter magnets whenever possible for easy letter manipulation!

 3. Scrabble Spelling

-Using the letters from a Scrabble game to create a fun learning activity, select an ending sound (such as -at).
-Then, practice moving consonants to the beginning of the word.
+Break out your board games!
+Your kiddos may be too young for Scrabble, but you can use the letters to create a fun learning activity.
+First, select an ending sound, such as -at.
+Then, let your littles move consonants to the beginning of the word to see if they can spell something.
 Whoever can make the most words for that end sound wins!

 4. Phoneme Building Blocks